Interprofessional collaborative skills

 provided to the patient when care is given in a virtual context.
 Some

-skills are however necessary such as:
+skills are, however, necessary, such as:

-Mastering technological tools
+• Mastering technological tools

-Know interprofessional collaboration in a sufficient and adequate way
+• Know interprofessional collaboration in a sufficient and adequate way

-Communicate with members of the interprofessional team in a way
+• Communicate with members of the interprofessional team in a way

-regular and active -
+regular and active

-Recognize the roles of each member of the team
+• Recognize the roles of each member of the team

-Foster and promote teamwork despite distance
+• Foster and promote teamwork despite the distance

-Exercise collaborative leadership
+• Exercise collaborative leadership

-Know how to resolve conflicts between colleagues in a virtual context
+• Know how to resolve conflicts between colleagues in a virtual context

 Key messages from the study

-Interprofessional collaboration in virtual care is key to quality patient care
+• Interprofessional collaboration in virtual care is key to quality patient care

-A good ability to communicate and the identification of a champion are factors facilitating the success of interprofessional collaboration in virtual care
+• Excellent ability to communicate and the identification of a champion are factors facilitating the success of interprofessional collaboration in virtual care

 English